 Winter is hard on plants.
 Heavy snow, freezing ice storms, and violent wind all have the potential to damage trees.
 Cold weather damage to trees is sometimes obvious with broken limbs or it may be slow and insidious, not showing up until spring.
 The severity of the injury will dictate when to prune after winter damage.
 Learn the when and how to prune winter-damaged trees to reinvigorate and restore them to health.

 The ideal time for pruning cold damaged plants, including trees and shrubs, is in early spring.
 This will give you a chance to observe whether the tree/shrub is in recovery and what, if any, limbs need to be removed.
 Cold weather damage to trees and shrubs occurs at many levels.
 If there are loose branches, remove them at the time of the injury to avoid hurting passers-by.

 All other pruning should wait until the plant is out of dormancy.
 This is when you can tell whether a branch is still alive or if it requires removal.
-Remove no more than 1/3 of the plant material when pruning winter damaged trees/shrubs.
+Remove no more than one third of the plant material when pruning winter-damaged trees/shrubs.
 If more pruning needs to be done, wait until the following spring.

 How to Prune Winter Damaged Trees

 These tips will help when pruning cold damaged trees or shrubs becomes inevitable:

 - Use sharp tools to avoid further injury to the tree or shrub.

 - Make pruning cuts at an angle that reflects moisture away from the cut to reduce the chance of mold or fungal issues.